 6 Tips for Preventing the Wintertime Blues in Your Favourite Feline

 Just like people can feel down due to Seasonal Affective Disorder (SAD), so too can your little kitty get the blues when the weather outside is frightful.
 And while there’s not much you can do to stop winter from coming to Toronto, there are a few things you can do to prevent your fuzzy friend from feeling the effects of wintertime sadness.
-Keep reading for six great tips from Brimley-Lawrence’s Toronto animal clinic.
+Keep reading for six great tips from Brimley-Lawrence and Bellamy-Lawrence, Toronto’s animal clinics.

 1. Let the light in!

 Cats need sunshine just as much as you do.
 Open your curtains wide when the sun shines so your cat can soak up the rays.
 Enjoying some natural light will boost your little buddy’s mood.

 The cold weather can bother your kitty and interrupt their regular routine.
 Your cat may not even want to use the litter box if it’s in an ice cold basement.
 If possible, move the litter box to a warm, comfortable spot in the house.